gobbyo/IoT/docs/tutorial-devicetocloudmsg.md

 In this tutorial, you learn how to:

-- Create device code that sends a message to the Cloud
+- Create a Message Listener in the Cloud
-- Send a Message to your Simulated Device from the Cloud
+- Send a Message to your Simulated Device to the Cloud

 There are several reasons to have an **IoT device send messages to the cloud**: